-- course work common to both programs must constitute a well-planned and meaningful part of each of the programs; - the course work common to both programs may not include Thesis (599) or Research (592) credits leading to the thesis or equivalent in either degree program: - graduate credit transferred from another institution may be applied toward only one degree program; and - when two degree programs are pursued at the same time, the student must have the approval of the head of both academic units involved.
+1. course work common to both programs must constitute a well-planned and meaning-ful part of each of the programs;

+2. the course work common to both programs may not include Thesis (599) or Research (592) credits leading to the thesis or equivalent in either degree program;

-RESEARCH AND TEACHING ASSISTANTSHIPS, SCHOLARSHIPS, AND LOANS
+3. graduate credit transferred from another institution may be applied toward only one degree program; and

+4. when the two degree programs are pursued at the same time, they must have the approval of both heads of the academic units involved.

+Application procedure
-Application Procedure.
-Since it is necessary for all applicants to be admitted to degree programs before awards are made, students should apply for admission through

-Graduate Studies at the same time they apply for financial assistance.
+Since it is necessary for all applicants to be admitted to degree programs before awards are made, students should apply for admission through Graduate Studies at the same time they apply for financial assistance.

-Definitions.
+Definitions

 The following definitions are provided to assist in interpreting awards.
 "Resident tuition" refers to the fee charged to all students who register for classes at ASU.
 "Nonresident tuition" refers to additional charges assessed to nonresidents.

+Assistantships and associateships

-Assistantships and Associateships.
-Appointments as research or teaching assistants (RAs and TAs) and associates are available in most academic units offering graduate work to students admitted with regular status.
+Appointments as research or teaching assistants (RAs & TAs) and associates are available in most academic units offering graduate work to students admitted with regular status.
 Students who have completed a master's degree or the equivalent may be considered for graduate associateships when available.